-When a member of staff suspects that a pupil has drunk more than the permitted limits of alcohol outlined in this policy, they should in the first instance contact the HM and also the Sub-Warden alongside the member of staff on duty within the Health Centre.
+When a member of staff suspects that a pupil has drunk more than the permitted limits of alcohol outlined in this policy, they should in the first instance contact the HM and also the Deputy Head Pastoral alongside the member of staff on duty within the Health Centre.
 The HM (or other member of the core house staff) will initiate an investigation, which will then be passed to the Sub-Warden.

 The School reserves the right to breathalyse the pupil to resolve any conflict between a pupil and HM and to ensure the welfare of the pupil and that urgent medical care is not required.
 These breath tests will be conducted, where possible, by a member of the Health Centre team with a member of the core House team present.
+If the breathalyser reveals the pupil is over the limit, with a high reading, they will remain in the Health Centre under the observation of the Nurse on duty; alternatively the pupil can return home to the care of their parents or guardian.